Salmon and Freshwater Fisheries Act 1975: Background

-By 1923, the situation was similar to that which had prompted the passing of the 1861 Act, as that Act had been amended by a total of 18 more, and so the Salmon and Freshwater Fisheries Act 1923 again repealed all previous fishery legislation, and sought to gather it all together in one Act.
+By 1923, the situation was similar to that which had prompted the passing of the 1861 act, as that act had been amended by a total of 18 more, and so the Salmon and Freshwater Fisheries Act 1923 (13 & 14 Geo.
+5. c.
+16) again repealed all previous fishery legislation, and sought to gather it all together in one Act.
 Local Fishery Boards had first been appointed in 1861, and their powers had been extended by various acts, while boards were also created for rivers that contained freshwater fish, but not game fish such as trout and salmon.
-Major changes in the administration of fisheries took place, with the passing of the River Boards Act 1948.
+Major changes in the administration of fisheries took place, with the passing of the River Boards Act 1948 (11 & 12 Geo.
+6. c.
+32).
 Of the 53 Fishery Boards that had existed in 1894, only 45 were still functioning by 1948, and the new legislation transferred the responsibility for fisheries to 32 river boards, which were also responsible for land drainage and the prevention of pollution.
 The Fishery Boards had been funded by fishing licences, but the river boards could also raise funds from precepts on county councils and county borough councils within their area.

-The 1923 Act has been amended by a number of minor reforms, and in 1961 the Blediscoe Committee met "...to review the Salmon and Freshwater Fishery Acts 1923-35 and their operation, taking into account the provisions of the River Boards Act 1948, and to make recommendations..."
+The 1923 act has been amended by a number of minor reforms, and in 1961 the Blediscoe Committee met "...to review the Salmon and Freshwater Fishery Acts 1923-35 and their operation, taking into account the provisions of the River Boards Act 1948, and to make recommendations..."
 The extensive report that the committee produced contained 150 recommendations, and formed the basis for much of the subsequent legislation.
 River boards were replaced by river authorities as a result of the Water Resources Act 1963.
 They inherited the functions of the river boards, with added responsibilities for the conservation of water resources, and a central Water Resources Board was also created.
 The management of water was restructured again by the Water Act 1973, which replaced river authorities with ten regional water authorities, nine in England and one in Wales.
-Some of the Blediscoe recommendations were implemented by an Act of 1964, which dealt with the use of seine or draft nets, and by an Act of 1965, which prohibited the use of explosives, poisons or electrical devices and the destroying of dams.
+Some of the Blediscoe recommendations were implemented by an act of 1964, which dealt with the use of seine or draft nets, and by an act of 1965, which prohibited the use of explosives, poisons or electrical devices and the destroying of dams.
 Another 30 recommendations were implemented by the Salmon and Freshwater Fisheries Act 1972.

-1975 act
+Provisions

-In common with the acts of 1861 and 1923, the Salmon and Freshwater Fisheries Act 1975 repealed all of the previous legislation, and combined its contents into a single new Act.
+In common with the acts of 1861 and 1923, the act repealed all of the previous legislation, and combined its contents into a single new Act.
 The legislation repealed included the Salmon and Freshwater Fisheries Acts of 1923, 1935, 1965 and 1972, and the Salmon and Freshwater Fisheries (Amendment) Act of 1929.
 It also made minor changes to the Water Resources Act 1963, the Compulsory Purchase Act 1965, the Water Act 1973 and the Control of Pollution Act 1974.